FAQs Crusty Dry Dog Nose Info

 There is another, serious condition, called Pemphigus foliates, which DOES need veterinarian intervention.
 It is characterized by blisters on the dry nose of a dog.
 They can burst and form crust that can covers the nostrils and makes breathing difficult.
 This is an autoimmune skin disease that is so very common amongst our modern dogs and cats.
 I repeat, in this case your dog’s nose would certainly need a vet’s attention.

 Some dogs may even be sensitive to the sun and need a bit of sunscreen…shea butter actually has natural sunscreens.
 I have not been able to get REAL facts on it.
 I have read anywhere from an SPF or 7-15 to some more exorbitant claims.
 For now, I prefer to be a bit more realistic and go with the 7-15 SPF.
-I finally found a great natural sunscreen recipe and will be offering this soon.
+I finally found a great natural sunscreen recipe and will be offering this as an option in the spring of 2014.